 - Spatial inequalities such as those experienced by communities in remote and inaccessible rural areas, and people living in urban and peri-urban slum areas.

 - Group-related inequalities that vary across countries, such as those based on ethnicity, race, nationality, language, religion and caste.

 - Individual inequalities relevant in every country, such as those based on sex/gender, age, disability and health conditions that may restrict access to water and sanitation.
 Those affected by these inequalities include:

-- Women and girls.
-In addition to their necessity for women and girls’ specific needs – such as for menstrual hygiene management – these basic rights are essential for their social and economic development, and strongly contribute towards gender equality.
+- In addition to their necessity for women and girls’ specific needs – such as for menstrual hygiene management – these basic rights are essential for their social and economic development, and strongly contribute towards gender equality.

-Our work, with our partners, to reduce inequalities and overcome discrimination helps spark chain reactions that deliver lasting change in people's lives.
+That's why we work with our partners to reduce inequalities and overcome discrimination in order to help spark chain reactions that deliver lasting change in people's lives.